CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - you can let others know what opportunities you are looking for

 Here are some tactics that may help with tech community meetups:
-- introduce yourself to someone
+- Introduce yourself to someone.
-- introduce two people who have not met
+- Introduce two people who have not met.
-- learn someone's name and company
+- Learn someone's name and company.
-- share some of your your experience with someone
+- Share some of your your experience with someone.
-- ask someone else about their work and experience
+- Ask someone else about their work and experience.

 ## Building your project

 Building your project will consume much of your remaining time.
 After you pass your FEWD session, your FEWD website project belongs to you.
 You can improve and add to it as you please, and even use it as part of a future Code Louisville session.

 Here are some tactics that may help when building your project:
-- plan initially for a minimum number of features based on requirements
+- Plan initially for a minimum number of features based on requirements.
-- add project features from the requirements document as you have time
+- Add project features from the requirements document as you have time.
-- use Lorem Ipsum text and image placeholders as content
+- Use Lorem Ipsum text and image placeholders as content.
-- check your progress frequently with mentors and fellow students
+- Check your progress frequently with mentors and fellow students.
-- get several mentors and fellow students to check your project
+- Get more than one opinion on the health of your project.
-- write clean code and clean documentation
+- Write clean code and clean documentation.
+Use code prettifiers and spell checkers.

 ## Working with Code Louisville staff